jasone/sqlive/docs/docs.md

 You can repeat that operation as often as you want, at the rate you want, which makes it convenient to run use cases that are polling data periodically.

-## --stream vs --diff
+## --updates vs --diff

-So when should you use a --stream?
+So when should you use a --updates?
 And when should you use a --diff?
-You should use --stream if you need your changes to be live, and when you are confident that the process that handles the changes will be able to keep up with the write rate of the database.
+You should use --updates if you need your changes to be live, and when you are confident that the process that handles the changes will be able to keep up with the write rate of the database.

 ## Streaming